volegnar/cotter/README.md

 # Premium - How to get it?
 ![alt text](https://github.com/volegnar/cotter/blob/main/assets/diamond.gif?raw=true)
-- Create a donation to the address at the bottom
+- Make a donation to the xmr address at the bottom
+- send an xmpp message to volegnar@5222.de (more info in chat)
-- Code will be sent to you in some way
+- code will be sent back to you

 (each generated code works only on a specific version. )